studiawan/data-compression/README.md

 data-compression
 ================

-Source code collections from Data Compression Book
+Source code collections from Data Compression Book by M. Nelson and J.L.
+Gailly.